ElderOldroyd/Faithbook-Tweaks/README.md

 These are the icons and photos that are used.
 [border_big_plain.svg](icons/border_big_plain.svg) is the icon for the addon, courtesy of Elder Reyes.
-[h.jpg](icons/h.jpg) is the easter egg photo to change profile pictures to.
 [prof.png](icons/prof.png) is the default picture that we will change all profile pictures to.

 ### options